Chaozhou Guangdong, China Travel Guide

 Seek natural beauty and a respite from urban settings or discover more of the region's cultural fabric.

 Located north of Chaozhou, this mountain range has a reputation for its tea farms.
 It cultivates the prized Phoenix Dancong Oolong tea.
-Scenic hiking paths vary from easy walks through tea fields to challenging climbs to higher peaks.
+Scenic hiking paths differ from easy strolls through tea fields to challenging climbs to higher peaks.

 Venture into rural villages around Chaozhou for a glimpse into agricultural landscapes and traditional village life.
 This often calls for local advice or private transport.